sam-cogan/mcp-workshops/docs/azure-devops.md

 ![MCP Close Work Item](images/mcp-close-work-item.png)

 - Make sure you commit your changes to Git to ensure the code is actually updated.
 If you we're using Azure DevOps to store your code, you could also get GitHub Copilot to assist with creating a Pull Request, and even merging it once complete.

+## Next Steps

+In this workshop me mainly worked with Azure DevOps Work Items, however this MCP server can work with many other ADO resources.
+You could look into:

+- Creating branches and pull requests
+- Triggering pipelines and releases
+- Creating repositories for new code
+- Create a new bug based on some issues you found in the code
+- Summarise your current workload status for standups
+- Enhance or improve Work Item contents